waycroft/erin-shop/README.md

 # TODO:
 - Explicitly show max quantity available in cart, so that user understands why the quantity can't be changed above 1 (or whatever) (high)
 - banner showing that we're "not currently taking orders" if store is set to inactive (high)
+- prevent adding to cart beyond an item's available quantity (normal)
 - See if there's an `inputmode` available for changing item quantity that's not a numpad, but rather a selector (scroll + select) (normal)
 - Float cart button bottom right when navbar is scrolled out of view (normal)
 - Lighthouse review (normal)